 The Indian private sector is also investing in AI and digital technologies.
 Companies such as Infosys, Wipro, and Tata Consultancy Services (TCS) are developing AI solutions for industries such as healthcare, finance, and retail.
 Additionally, startups such as Haptik, SigTuple, and Niramai are also actively involved in AI research and development.

 Overall, India is making significant investments in AI and key digital technologies and is positioning itself as a global hub for AI research and development.

 Investing in AI can be an exciting opportunity for investors who want to take advantage of the growing importance of AI technology in various industries.
 However, it is important to conduct thorough research before investing in any AI-focused ETFs, and to consider factors such as the ETF’s expense ratio, diversification, and risk tolerance.
-Additionally, it is always recommended to consult with a financial advisor to determine the best investment strategy for your individual goals and risk tolerance.
+Alternatively, AI-powered trading tools could provide a suitable learning path with considerable financial rewards, if due diligence and prudence are always properly carried out.

 According to Grand View Research, the global AI market size was valued at $136.55 billion in 2022.
 Furthermore, it is expected to expand at a compound annual growth rate of 37.3% between the years 2023 and 2030.
 As for the largest trends in AI investing, they include enterprise, medicine and therapeutics, Web3 and Data Science, as well as security.